 Lakhon Mein Aik is considered one of the most sensitive, balanced and brilliant films to come out of Pakistan.
-What’s more, this film having a Hindu-Muslim (read India-Pakistan) love story as its central thread – perhaps the earliest film to do so – is supposed to have ‘inspired’ Raj Kapoor to try his own take on the subject, Heena, which ultimately son Randhir Kapoor directed as a tribute to his father, who passed away before the film could be made.
+What’s more, this film having an Indo-Pak love story as its central thread – perhaps the earliest film to do so – is supposed to have ‘inspired’ Raj Kapoor to try his own take on the subject, Heena (1991), which ultimately son Randhir Kapoor directed as a tribute to his father, who passed away before the film could be made.

 The screenplay, though having its odd moments, is weak overall and while technically and aesthetically, the film is one of the better made films across the border, still that isn’t saying much at all.
-The performances, rated so high in Pakistan, have not held up in many sequences; especially so in the developing love story between Shamim Ara and Ejaz Durrani.
-So as the cute village belle, she overacts, walks about with a lamb in her hands and playfully sticks her tongue out at the hero.
-But yes, Shamim Ara is adequate enough and more at home in the more serious portions of the film.
+The performances, rated so high in Pakistan, have not held up in many parts; especially so in the developing love story between Shamim Ara and Ejaz Durrani.
+Not only is the development abrupt after the first two meetings, it doesn’t help that Shamim Ara overplays the cute, feisty village belle bit till it grates.
+Thankfully, she is adequate enough and generally at home in the more serious and dramatic portions of the film.
 Echoing the trials and tribulation of her namesake in Hindu mythology as she was forgotten by her husband, King Dushyant, so too does she have to suffer as Mehmood as Dildar forgets her.
 Ejaz, never a great actor to begin with, doesn’t change your perception of his wooden histrionic ability.
 Agha Talish as Ahmed Ali easily comes off best with a sensitive performance.
 Saqi is fine as the kind-hearted Dilbar Khan while Mustafa Qureshi makes a loud enough screen debut as Shamim Ara’s villainous husband, thus starting off on a glorious career of villainy in Pakistan.